 John Speed Meyers is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at the RAND Corporation.
 He has previously worked at the Center for Strategic and Budgetary Assessments and at the Center for Gun Policy and Research at the Johns Hopkins Bloomberg School of Public Health.
-He has been a Rosenthal fellow at the State Department's China desk and a Tisch summer fellow at the Defense Department's office of Cost Assessment and Program Evaluation.
-His research interests include military force planning, nuclear strategy, Chinese foreign policy, civil-military relations and firearm-related violence.
-He was a member of RAND's Gun Policy in America project.
+He interned at the Defense Department's office of Cost Assessment and Program Evaluation.
+His research areas include military force planning, nuclear strategy, cybersecurity and Chinese foreign policy.
+His methodological interests include causal inference and experimental design (Python and R), machine learning, natural language processing, and survey design.

 , "Reputation Matters: Evidence from the Korean War," Journal of International and Area Studies, 22(2), 2015